The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 ![](/img/jobs/ast/exaltation.png)

-**Exaltation 60s cd**
+**Exaltation 60s CD**

-* Single target heal (500p) + Mitigation(10%)
+* Mitigation (10%) + Single target heal (500p, delayed)
-* Mitigation lasts 8s, after the 8s, Exaltation heals the target for 500p
+* Mitigation lasts eight seconds, after the eight seconds, Exaltation heals the target for 500p.
-* Use as a tank buster cooldown assistance, can also be used to deal with heavy auto attacks if no tank busters are coming up during its cooldown. best case scenario is to use it as both
+* Use as a tank buster cool-down assistance, can also be used to deal with heavy auto attacks if no tank busters are coming up during its cooldown.
+Best case scenario is to use it as both.

 ![](/img/jobs/ast/opposition.png)

-**Celestial Opposition 60s cd**
+**Celestial Opposition 60s CD**

-* AoE heal (200p) + Regen (5 ticks of 100p)
+* AoE heal (200p) + Regen (five ticks of 100p)
 * Total heal potency: 700p
-* Celestial Opposition has a strong heal on a short cooldown, making sure to utilize this ability often.
+* Celestial Opposition has a strong heal on a short cooldown, make sure to utilize this ability often.

 ![](/img/jobs/ast/collective-uncon.png)